 Malcolm brings a variety of personal qualities and experience to Autism Wessex.
 He hopes that his ability and dedication to project management, budget control and long term planning will help the organisation grow and support more individuals affected by autism.

-Malcolm lives in Poole, where he is a local councillor, with his partner and enjoys spending time with his family and watching his beloved AFC Bournemouth.
+Malcolm lives in Poole, where he was formerly a local councillor, with his partner and enjoys spending time with his family and watching his beloved AFC Bournemouth.
 He’s passionate about making a difference in his local community.

 Malcolm joined our Board of Trustees in 2017 and hopes to help the Charity promote awareness and understanding of autism.

 Harry recently retired from a career within Financial Services in the UK and Overseas.
 A Chartered Accountant, Harry’s

 career was focused on Finance although he also held leadership positions in Operations, Change and Risk Management.
 Most recently, he was responsible for the leadership and governance of an Investment Management business.

 Harry is keen to invest the experience gained in his career to contribute to the development of Autism Wessex to enhance the provision of care and services to people in the region and to continue his passion during his career of supporting individuals to maximise their potential.

 Gabriella is Head of Commercial at 3 SIDED CUBE with a passion for working closely with clients to set them on the path to creating the life-saving, life-changing and all round brilliant technology they need to contribute a positive impact on our planet and its people.
 Gabby has previously worked in the charity sector and heading up fundraising and communications campaigns for a multi-million pound project.

 Gabriella has seen the impact Autism Wessex can have on individuals and families and understands the value of our role in the community.
 Gabriella wants to give everything she can to make a valuable contribution towards our important work.